-Managing data is definitely part of my job as DIT, but it’s more than just copying and pasting the information from the magazines.
+Managing data is definitely part of my job as digital imaging technician, but it’s more than just copying and pasting the information from the magazines.
 I feel like if I don’t have a conversation with the post house before I get on set I’m really doing post a disservice because, I think part of my job with handling the media is to make sure that it’s safe and protected, but also so that I’m setting the assistant editor or the editor up at post with exactly what they need to get started.
 Hopefully I’m saving them a day in edit by having the material transcoded and organized in a way that makes sense to production as well as post production.

 What department hires you?

 I typically am hired by the production managers.
 So it’s definitely production.
 Sometimes it’s the production manager themselves, sometimes it’s the first camera assistants put me on, you know, so that I’m part of the actual camera crew.
 Other times you forge relationships with DP’s.

 What is your role in working with the DP?

 Essentially the digital imaging technician is an extension of the DP.
 You really are there to have their back.
 You’re monitoring what he’s capturing, so you want to have conversations with the DP.
 The conversation is generally “hey, I’m seeing this, is that what you’re intention is?
 I’m seeing that these fluorescents are getting a little green or the exposures is a little down and you’re getting some flaring”.
 It’s difficult, you never want to question them, but at the same you just want to make sure you are on the same page.